 When there are more toys, dogs just feel that they need to guard more to protect their growing stash.
 They could be becoming overwhelmed, leading to compulsive burying.
 Just like humans, dogs can fixate on things, and if there are too many toys around it can lead to overstimulation and obsession.

-The best solution for this problem is limiting the supply of toys available.
 You don’t have to throw out all your dog’s bones and stuffies, but consider moving them to an area of the house where they don’t immediately see them or have access to them—even just a shelf away from their reach—so that they aren’t actively trying to “guard” those toys.
 Keep just a few out at a time.

 Is your dog bored?